carloslfu/BBlocks.js/DOCS.md

 This page contains the documentation of the project.
 All of this content should be merged in the project wiki.
 This docs are in construction ...

+## Performance

+Some recomendations for GUI performance:

+- Avoid use workspaces largely, the ´ovewflow: hidden´ property used for workspace directly impacts in performance.
+- Avoid excesive nesting.
+- Make your interface as simple as possible.
+- Avoid keep excesive nodes in the GUI at same time.
+- Test your GUI in mobile devices, the performace is critic for those.

+## Cross browser

+I test this proyect for Chrome and Firefox browsers but the goal is supports all modern browsers if possible.
+Now the best svg renderer is Chrome.

+Avoid use foreign objects that contains text for selection and text inputs (this is largely bugged in all rendering engines).

+### Firefox

+Avoid use rotations when the object have text because Firefox renders it bad (TODO: report this bug).

 ## Develop

 ### Coding